DyllanMeissenheimer23/itunes-search-app/README.md

 A full-stack web application built with React and Express.js that allows users to search the Apple iTunes catalogue across multiple media types and manage a temporary favourites list.

-The project demonstrates frontend and backend integration, REST API communication, JWT-based request authentication, responsive UI development, and state management using React.
+The project demonstrates frontend and backend integration, REST API communication, JWT-based request authentication, environment-based configuration, responsive UI development, and state management using React.

 ---